bootlin/snagboot/docs/snagflash.md

 Snagflash can copy a file to either a raw block device or a mounted one.
 When copying to a raw block device, it uses bmap to speed up transfers.
-In UMS mode, snagflash takes two additional arguments:
+In UMS mode, snagflash takes two mandatory arguments:

+ * -s --src filepath
+   Source file to copy to destination

+Then either one of:

+ * -d --dest
+   Sets the destination file name for transfers to mounted devices.
  * -b –blockdev device
    A file to be written to a raw block device.

-This can only be passed once.
- * -D --dest
-   Sets the destination file name for transfers to mounted devices.
- * -s --src filepath
-   Source file to copy to destination
+and optionally:

- * --size Optional.
-You can specify this to copy only a portion of the source file.
+ * --size You can specify this to copy only a portion of the source file.
 Only works for raw transfers.
 Can be specified in decimal or hexadecimal.